 8.3.1.1.1.1 Minimum Requirements for standalone operation and in-band operation in NR carrier

-The requirements are specified in Table 8.3.1.1.1.1-2, with the addition of the parameters in Table 8.3.1.1.1.1-1 and the downlink physical channel setup according to Annex B.3.3.
+The requirements are specified in Table 8.3.1.1.1.1-2 and Table 8.3.1.1.1.1-3, with the addition of the parameters in Table 8.3.1.1.1.1-1 and the downlink physical channel setup according to Annex B.3.3.
 The purpose of these tests is to verify the performance.

 Note: For the in-band requirement these apply to cases where there is no CRS and no control region under in-band operation.